deas/webpack-jvm/README.md

 # Experimenting with webpack executing in the jvm

-When I grow up, I want to be a webpack loader implemented in Clojure.
+When I grow up, I want to be a webpack loader implemented on the JVM.
 At this time, we are just proving the jvm can run webpack in j2v8.
+Even though there is a small Clojure bit, I'd be fine with java in case that helps.

 ## Usage

-Unless you are on Linux, you will have to (un)comment the appropriate entry for your os in `project.clj`.

 ```
 yarn install